jeremyButtler/find--Co-infections/README.md

 ### The consensus building steps

-Find co-infections can build consensus using an inbuilt consensus builder, with Racon, or Medaka.
+Find co-infections can build consensuses using an inbuilt consensus builder, with Racon, or Medaka.
 It can also use the consensus from one method to another method.
 For passing consensuses, the inbuilt consensus step is always run first and its output consensus is used to